 Morzine Snow Report

-The snow report is a valuable tool for anyone wanting to head up the mountain and gives great insight into conditions when used with the Morzine forecast.
-Whilst the forecast gives information about the weather, the snow report provides information about what is happening on the ground.
-Combining the two allows people to assess accurately what the day will be like up the mountains and prepare accordingly, whether this means wearing extra layers to stay warm, choosing what skis/snowboard to bring with you that day and even where to ski.
+When combined with the weather forecast, the Morzine snow report provides great insight into conditions up on the mountain.
+While the forecast provides information about the weather, the snow report gives information about what is happening on the ground.
+By combining the two, you accurately predict what the weather will be like up the mountain and prepare accordingly, such as wearing extra layers to stay warm, choosing what skis/snowboard to bring with you that day and even where to ski.

 Benefits of the snow report